dlab-berkeley/python-berkeley/pages/pythonresources.md

 can [contribute to the Hitchhiker's Guide via GitHub](https://github.com/kennethreitz/python-guide).)

+Head over to [Full Stack Python](http://fullstackpython.com/) to learn how to write and deploy Python-based web applications using popular frameworks such as [Flask](http://flask.pocoo.org/) and [Django](https://www.djangoproject.com/).

 [Python for Data Analysis](http://proquest.safaribooksonline.com/book/programming/python/9781449323592) is a great place to get started.
 Or, you can learn about these tools from their websites: